ietf-wg-spice/draft-ietf-spice-glue-id/draft-ietf-spice-glue-id.md

 -05

 * Added ISO/IEC 6523 identifiers.
-* The first digit of the Authority Identifier may be a digit
+* The first character of the Authority Identifier may be a digit
+* fixed wording in IANA Considerations
+* Limited character set to US-ASCII
+* Fixed multiple nits from WGLC

 -04